 - Sprinkle the black salt and chaat masala on each one of them or alternately.

 - Cover the sandwich with the bread slices with the butter and chutney on them.

 - Serve Bombay veg sandwich immediately with tomato ketchup and the coriander chutney.
 Do not let them rest as they become soggy.

 - You can cook the potato in the microwave.
 Wash the potato well.
-Prick the potatoes with a fork and microwave in the oven for 4-5 minutes.
+Prick the potatoes with a fork and microwave in the oven for 4 to 5 minutes.

-- When the beetroot & potatoes are getting cooked, you can slice the other vegetables and make the chutney.
+- When the beetroot and potatoes are getting cooked, you can slice the other vegetables and make the chutney.

 - You can use whole wheat bread or brown bread or multigrain bread or white bread.
 But the best taste in veg sandwich comes with white bread and this is how it is made by the street food vendors in Mumbai.

 - Dairy butter is used in these veg sandwiches.
 But you could easily use vegan butter.

 - You can also toast these veg sandwiches if you prefer.

 This Veg Sandwich recipe from blog archives (first published in April 2012) has been republished and updated on June 2021.

 All your receipies are very easy and very tasty and liked by everyone.
 I just love to make everything seeing your receipe.
 You are a great help to me.

 Yummy, I Love Your Recipes..
 Nice Work